allegro/ralph-cli/docs/concepts.md

             "firmware": "",
             "model_name": "",
             "speed": "",
-            "wwn": "",
-            "pwwn": "" // ...and any other "wwn" that can be found (we need them all) }
+            "wwn": "" // ...and any other "wwn" that can be found (we need them all) }
     ],
     "ethernets": [
         {
             "mac": "AA:AA:AA:AA:AA:AA",
             "model_name": "Intel(R) Ethernet 10G 4P X520/I350 rNDC",
-            "speed": "", // add if possible
+            "speed": "",
-            "firmware_version": "", // add if possible
+            "firmware_version": "",
         }
     ],
     "disks": [